 Pro Bono Services

-Provides placement for students from the STU School of Law in the programs funded by Miami-Dade County and the State of Florida Refugee Services.
+Provides placement for students from the STU College of Law in the programs funded by Miami-Dade County and the State of Florida Refugee Services.
 Helps students fulfill their mandatory pro bono service requirement.

 HELP (Hispanic Enhancement of Lives Program) – Inactive*

-Provides pro bono legal services in cooperation with HALS (the Hispanic American Law Society) of the STU School of Law, through supervised research and client interviews.
-If you are interested in completing pro bono hours with this Program, please contact either the HELP Coordinator at the Institute, or Career Services at the STU School of Law. *Note: "HELP" is inactive this year.
+Provides pro bono legal services in cooperation with HALS (the Hispanic American Law Society) of the STU College of Law, through supervised research and client interviews.
+If you are interested in completing pro bono hours with this Program, please contact either the HELP Coordinator at the Institute, or Career Services at the STU College of Law. *Note: “HELP” is inactive this year.

 To be eligible for any service program:

 - Individuals must reside in Miami-Dade, Monroe, Broward, or Palm Beach County, Florida; and

 - Must have low income.

 To be eligible for the CHIP Program: